15 DIY Laundry Room Ideas That Transform Your Space Without Breaking the Bank

 https://www.reddit.com/r/homeimprovementideas/comments/1mqhxkc/laundry_room_help/

-What makes this setup work is the restraint.
-Instead of cramming storage everywhere possible, they kept it minimal and focused on what actually gets used during laundry day.
-The blue detergent bottles are visible but contained, and there’s clear space to move around without bumping into things.
+What makes this work is the restraint.
+No cramming storage into every possible crevice.
+Just the essentials, positioned for actual use.
+The detergent bottles are visible but contained, and there’s actual room to move without bumping into things.

 Basement Transformation with Custom Countertop and Drop Ceiling